 Stay even keeled about it.
 Nothing lasts forever.
 No need to lose your mind over what in reality is a small period of time in your overall life.
 Suck it up.
 It will end eventually.
 Then get smarter and avoid it in the first place!

+Seriously though, we hope you enjoyed this list of middle seat hacks designed to help you avoid or survive the middle seat.
 What are your middle seat tips?
 Join the conversation!
 Leave us a comment or tweet us @CBoardingGroup.

 - 147 Business Travel Tips – the ultimate list of road warrior tips & tricks

 - 31 Amazing Hotel Hacks Travel Pros Use all the Time

 - 53 Amazing Gifts for Business Travelers in the 2019 Gift Guide for Travelers

 - 9 Healthy Travel Snacks – eat smarter on the road

 - Ultimate Bitcoin Travel Directory: How and where to use crypto for travel